XAU

 Platinum vs Palladium: PGM Comparison & Investment Guide

 Platinum and palladium are both platinum group metals used in catalytic converters, but their price paths have diverged dramatically.
-This guide compares their fundamentals, supply chains, and investment potential.
+This guide compares supply chains, auto catalyst demand, and the investment case for each.

 Platinum vs Palladium: Overview